BaZi Marriage Compatibility — Spouse Stars, Partner Timing & Free Analysis (2026)

 These are the pairings Chinese astrologers get excited about:

-When two Day Masters form one of these combinations, BaZi practitioners call it a destined partner (有缘人) connection.
-There's often an immediate, almost physical recognition when these two people meet.
+When two Day Masters form one of these combinations, BaZi practitioners may call it a fated-affinity (有缘人) symbol.
+Treat that phrase as traditional vocabulary, not evidence that two people are destined or will feel immediate attraction.

 When Both Partners Share the Same Element